 March 20 – March Equinox.
 The March equinox occurs at 03:01 UTC.
 The Sun will shine directly on the equator and there will be nearly equal amounts of day and night throughout the world.
 This is also the first day of spring (vernal equinox) in the Northern Hemisphere and the first day of fall (autumnal equinox) in the Southern Hemisphere.

-March 25 – Full Moon.
-This full moon was known by early Native American tribes as the Worm Moon because this was the time of year when the ground would begin to soften and the earthworms would reappear.
-This moon has also been known as the Crow Moon, the Crust Moon, the Sap Moon, and the Lenten Moon.
+April 13 – Full Moon.
+This full moon was known by early Native American tribes as the Pink Moon because it marked the appearance of the moss pink, or wild ground phlox, which is one of the first spring flowers.
+This moon has also been known as the Sprouting Grass Moon, the Growing Moon, and the Egg Moon.
+Many coastal tribes called it the Fish Moon because this was the time that the shad swam upstream to spawn.

 April 22, 23 – Lyrids Meteor Shower.
 The Lyrids is an average shower, usually producing about 20 meteors per hour at its peak.
 It is produced by dust particles left behind by comet C/1861 G1 Thatcher, which was discovered in 1861.
 The shower runs annually from April 16-25.
 It peaks this year on the night of the night of the 22nd and morning of the 23rd.
 Best viewing will be from a dark location after midnight.
 Meteors will radiate from the constellation Lyra, but can appear anywhere in the sky.